KaranDubey400/craftify_resume/README.md

 ## Installation

-To use CareerCraft AI, follow these steps:
+To use Craftify, follow these steps:

 1. Clone or download the repository to your local machine.
 2. Install the required libraries using pip: